pgailinas/videoqa-representation-comparison/docs/Results_and_Insights.md

 - Cosine Similarity provided a strong zero-shot representation-based baseline requiring no classifier training.
 - Bilinear Fusion achieved the highest accuracy among the evaluated representation-based prediction methods.
 - Interaction Fusion also outperformed the cosine similarity baseline after training on the complete NExT-QA training split.
-- Gated Fusion exhibited evidence of overfitting with extended training and did not surpass cosine similarity.
+- Gated Fusion improved substantially when trained on the complete training split but remained below both Bilinear Fusion, Interaction Fusion, and the zero-shot cosine similarity baseline.
 - The standard Fusion MLP substantially underperformed the interaction-based fusion architectures.
 - Representation generation and downstream prediction were successfully separated into reusable notebook stages, enabling rapid experimentation across multiple prediction methods.
 - Increasing the autoencoder development experiment from 100 to 500 videos did not improve downstream VideoQA accuracy, indicating that representation quality rather than development dataset size is the dominant limitation.